bghira/SimpleTuner/OPTIONS.md

                         prevents expansion of SD3 Medium's prompt length, as it will unnecessarily attend to every token in the prompt embed, even masked positions.
-  --lora_type {Standard}
+  --lora_type {Standard,lycoris}
-                        When training using --model_type=lora, you may specify a different type of LoRA to train here.
-Currently, only 'Standard' type is supported.
-This option exists for compatibility with Kohya configuration files.
+                        When training using --model_type=lora, you may specify a different type of LoRA to train here.Standard refers to training via PEFT, lycoris refers to training with lycoris.
   --lora_init_type {default,gaussian,loftq,olora,pissa}
                         The initialization type for the LoRA model. 'default' will use Microsoft's initialization method, 'gaussian'